-- i.
-Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards Reduced Disclosures Requirements and the ACNC. - ii.
-Implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - iii.
-Assessing the Group's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
-This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group or to cease operations or have no realistic alternative but to do so.
+- Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards Simplified Disclosures and the ACNC. - Implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - Assessing the Group's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
+This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.